fbpx

 The US’304, a continuation application, which claims priority to 23 Jan 2001, claims the method of viewing a video for an electronically controlled spectacle, comprising a frame, left and a right lens having a light and dark state, and a control unit which controls the state of the lenses.
 According to the complaint, NVIDIA’s 3D glasses have all similar features, thereby infringing US’304.

-The US’235, which is a continuation patent of US’304, claims a similar method, albeit having an enhanced scope [The claims of US’235 covers multiple states instead of the two states originally claimed in US’304].
-Thus, according to the complaint, both the patents are infringed by NVIDIA.
+The US’235, a continuation patent of US’304, claims a similar method, albeit with an enhanced scope [The claims of US’235 cover multiple states instead of the two states originally claimed in US’304].
+Thus, according to the complaint, both patents are infringed by NVIDIA.

 Taking the cue, we conducted a preliminary analysis and found that there were really good chances of invalidating the patent.
-According to our analysis, there were multiple loopholes in the examination procedure which made it possible for the grant of these patents.
+According to our analysis, multiple loopholes in the examination procedure made it possible for the grant of these patents.

-Also, a lot of relevant prior art including non-patent literature was given a miss.
+Also, much relevant prior art, including non-patent literature, was overlooked.
 According to our analysis, both US‘304 and US’235 could be easily invalidated.

 Leave a Comment